-Before meeting my boyfriend, who has been a major contributor to my outdoor education, I lived a life completely unaware of the glorious world of socks.
+Before meeting my husband, who has been a major contributor to my outdoor education, I lived a life completely unaware of the glorious world of sock options.
 My entire sock wardrobe consisted of your run-of-the-mill white ankle socks.

-I also ride horses, so while I had researched good socks to ride in, for some reason my equine product obsession did not seep into other areas of my life.
+I also ride horses, and even though I had researched good socks to ride in, for some reason my equine product obsession did not seep into other areas of my life.
 I was perfectly happy (although significantly less happy than I am now) with my little white socks, which I wore everywhere.

 During my first trip to REI, I was informed in no uncertain terms that cotton socks would NOT be cutting it once I tried to go hiking (real talk, do not ever try this unless you enjoy self-inflicted pain, in which case you may need to look into a different kind of blog).

 For the next few weeks, the SmartWool socks rarely left my feet.
 They are thin, but still very warm, and of course good looking too.
 They’re also super soft and great to wear around the house, under dressy boots if you’re going out during the winter, and for cooler weather running as well.
-Unfortunately, they don’t make the stripey pattern anymore.
-They are, however, on super clearance again at REI in solid colors.
-It seems like they do this with whatever pattern they are retiring…it has no reflection on the quality of the socks.
+Unfortunately, they don’t make this exact stripey pattern anymore.
+REI has this similar pair still in stock.

 Moving to Denver inspired me to not only delve further into outdoor adventures, but also to start running.
-I couldn’t leave the house without passing dozens of happy runners, and I couldn’t help but want to join in.
 At the beginning of winter, my current sock stockpile was working well, but I work in Florida for three months every winter and was dreading going back to the crappy ankle socks I once held so dear (they have since been relegated to being worn only for household chores and are used only in times of sheer desperation).

-To solidify my commitment to running, I asked for more running gear for Christmas, and after still wanting to run after completing my first 5k (here’s how to pick the perfect first 5k), my family decided it was safe to buy me running clothes.
-And that’s how I ended up with these puppies:
+To solidify my commitment to running, I asked for more gear for Christmas.
+My family made the wise decision to wait until after I completed my first 5k (here’s how to pick the perfect first 5k) to pull the trigger on more running clothes.
+That’s how I ended up with these puppies: